scottdraves/draves-ai-jekyll/_features/1_research.md

   team through its acquisition by Meta Reality Labs.
 </p>
 <p>
-  His last regular job was VP of Engineering at Stability.AI, creators of the Stable Diffusion image generating AI.
+  He was VP of Engineering at Stability.AI, creators of the original Stable Diffusion image generating AI.
+  And now he's founder of <a href="https://infinidream.ai/">Infinidream</a>, an open source AI platform.
 </p>